Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 If it’s not bad enough that most children get screens put in front of them all day, the quality of many of these popular kids programs helps you see how the problem is compounded.

-That’s why I created the 100+ Best Educational Shows For Toddlers List.
+That’s why I created the 100+ Best Educational Shows For Kids.
 It’s got some kid friendly adult shows like woodworking and nature documentaries, but it’s mostly actual children’s shows.
 I have some on there marked as “No”, but I keep most of the bad, overstimulating shows entirely off the list.

-This kid shows list helps when looking for something worth viewing for your child.
+The kid shows list helps when looking for something worth viewing for your child.
 We have 3 dogs always ready to play.
 We have zero time to waste on bad TV shows.

 With that, here are 5 more reasons to play outside instead.